Element: querySelectorAll() method

 const matches = container.querySelectorAll("div.highlighted > p");

-This example uses an attribute selector to return a list of the <iframe>
+This example uses an attribute selector to return a list of the <iframe> elements in the document

-that contain an attribute named "data-src"
+that contain an attribute named "data-src":

 js